namitkumarsingh97/cloneApple.github.io/README.md

 <p> </p>
 <footer> </footer>

+#EACH PIECE HAS AN INDIVIDUAL TASK

+1- Stylesheet contains the css file which is used for styling this page.
+2- Header is responsible for the menu and the navigation between main pages of the website 3- anchor tag contains the links to other webpages.
+4- Paragraph contains terms and conditions and some other information.
+5- Footer contains developer name, email id.

 #IMAGES

 images that are used in the webpage have been taken from the internet.
 Their links are given below: